Interaction of geophysical flows with sea ice dynamics: The Stationary Hydrostatic Stokes Problem

 We start by solving \eqref{eq:inhomogeneous hydrostatic Stokes operator} for smooth functions on the boundary.
-We need the following auxiliary result which guarantees the existence of an extension with mean value $0$.
+We need the following auxiliary result which guarantees the existence of an extension with vertical average $0$.
 To this end, we construct a smooth solution to the associated extension problem

 The auxiliary result reads as follows.